The Gospel begins: Luke 1:1-4

 To prepare for the trip, I took a brand-new copy of the New Testament and began

-to mark it up – reviewing the story of Jesus and his first disciples; digging into first-century history; and finally, in the Bible’s margins, sketching maps of St. Paul’s travels around the Mediterranean.
-(I still have that old New Testament, with its well-thumbed pages and penciled maps – and that’s why we’re using the translation from that old Bible, first published in 1961.)
+to mark it up – reviewing the story of Jesus and his first disciples; digging into first-century history; and finally, in the margins of the Book of Acts, sketching maps of St. Paul’s travels around the Mediterranean.
+(I still have that old New Testament, with its well-thumbed pages and penciled maps – and that’s why this study is using the translation from that old Bible, first published in 1961.)